Ear Candling: Is It Just a Ball of Wax?

 (TMD)—there is no evidence that it is helpful.
 Many other health benefits associated with candling are vague or scientifically meaningless.
 Some examples are "strengthen the brain," "purify the mind," "stabilize emotions," "clear the eyes," "purify the blood," and "release blocked energy."

 Using candling to treat ear-wax build-up has also been criticized.
-According to one group of researchers, the negative pressure needed to pull sticky wax from the ear canal would have to be so powerful that it would rupture the eardrum
+According to one group of researchers, the negative pressure needed to pull sticky wax from the ear canal would have to be so powerful that it would

 during the process.
 After actually measuring the pressure during candling, the researchers found that, in fact, no negative pressure was created.
 In any case, there are much